jpolz/cnn_cml_wet-dry_example/README.md

 ## Example data set
-Since it the full data set, that was used in (link to publication-coming soon) is not publicly available in its full extent, we provide a small [example data set](https://github.com/jpolz/cnn_cml_wet-dry_example/blob/master/paper_example_40cmls_raw.h5).
+Since the full data set, that was used in (link to publication-coming soon) is not publicly available in its full extent, we provide a small [example data set](https://github.com/jpolz/cnn_cml_wet-dry_example/blob/master/paper_example_40cmls_raw.h5).
 It contains raw data from 40 CMLs with modified CML locations.
 The time series contains two weeks in September 2018.
 The pre-processing of the raw data, the classification through the CNN and a comparison to a reference method is contained in [this notebook](https://github.com/jpolz/cnn_cml_wet-dry_example/blob/master/CNN_for_CML_example_nb.ipynb).

 ## Software
 The full python programming environment needed to set up the analysis can be installed from the  [environment.yml](https://github.com/jpolz/cnn_cml_wet-dry_example/blob/master/environment.yml) file.
 The most important toolboxes we used are:
 * [Keras](https://github.com/keras-team/keras)
 * [Tensorflow](https://github.com/tensorflow/tensorflow)

 ## Further reading